Wang-Jasper/EECS-498-007-598-005/README.md

     - ### Backpropagation
         - Getting the gradient
         - Getting higher-order derivative
+- A3 : fully connected layer
+    - Matrix calculus : why the derivative need to be transposed
+    $$out_{ij} = \sum_{k} X_{ik} W_{kj}$$
+    $$\frac{\partial L}{\partial X} = \frac{\partial \text{out}}{\partial X} \cdot \frac{\partial L}{\partial \text{out}}$$
+    - Modular forward and backward function
+    - Update rules for Weight Matrix : SGD, SGD + Momentum, RMSProp, Adam

+## Lecture Notes
 - ### Data processing : for better process
     - pre-processing
 - ### Weight init : Xavier init : for gradient to behave well
     - ReLU correction
     - ResNet
 - ### Regularization : prevent overfitting
     - Dropout : large FC layers(many hyperparameters)
     - batch norm, L2 : always works
     - random crop ,scale, cutup, mixup : small dataset
     - ......
 - ### Learning Rate Schedule : Start with higer learning rate and decay, complicate optimizer recommend constant
     - Step Schedule
     - Cosine, linear
     - constant
 - ### Choosing Hyperparameters
     - Grid Search, Random search(better)
     - tensor board to plot
     - track weight update / weight magnitude(=0.01 about okay)
     - #### without access to many GPUs:
         - build a right model by checking initial loss(if that's correct for random hyperparameters), overfit a small example, find learning rate make loss go down quickly, corase gird for 1~5 epochs, refine grid and train longer, and change hp by looking at learning curves(loss/iteration, train and val accuracy), and again refine grid
 - ### After training:
     - train multiple independent models(or have different check points in 1 model) and average the test result (2% extra)
     - Ployak averaging: or keep a moving average of parameters during training and use it for the test time
 - ### Transfer learning: models on imageNet tends to also work well on other dataset
     - use other dataset to extract features then apply model to another dataset to train (use CNN as featrue extractor)
     - Fine-tuning for larger dataset : continue training CNN after feature extracted and get new layers on top of that, tricks: train with feature extration before fine-tuning, lower LR, freeze lower layer save the computation
 - ### Distributed training : tons of GPUs
     - data parallelism: split data